hyperrhiz/intimate-fields/box/README.md

 # intimate-fields
+Repo for "Intimate Fields" NFC kit by Helen J Burgess and Margaret Simon

 Box files.
 Original cdr files forked from Jentery Sayers' Early Wearables Kit, with conversions for ai and eps.